The psychology of color as it relates to persuasion is one of the most interesting — and most controversial — aspects of marketing.

 We find additional evidence of the isolation effect in multivariate tests, including one conducted by Paras Chopra published in Smashing Magazine.
 Chopra was testing to see how he could get more downloads for his PDFProducer program, and included the following variations in his test:

 Can you guess which combination performed the best?
 Here were the results:

 Example #10 outperformed the others by a large margin.
 It’s probably not a coincidence that it creates the most contrast out of all of the examples.
 You’ll notice that the PDFProducer text is small and light gray in color, but the action text (“Download for Free”) is large and red, creating the contrast needed for high conversions.

 A final but critical consideration is how we define “success” for such tests.
 More sign-ups or more clicks is just a single measurement — often a misleading one that marketers try to game simply because it can be so easily measured.

 Why we prefer “sky blue” over “light blue”

 Although different colors can be perceived in different ways, the descriptive names of those colors matters as well.

-According to a study titled “A rose by any other name…,” For example, “mocha” was found to be significantly more likeable than “brown,” despite the fact that the subjects were shown the same color.
+According to a study titled “A rose by any other name…,” when subjects were asked to evaluate products with different color names, such as makeup, fancy names were preferred far more often.
+For example, “mocha” was found to be significantly more likeable than “brown,” despite the fact that the subjects were shown the same color.

 Additional research finds the same effect applies to a wide variety of products; consumers rated elaborately named paint colors as more pleasing to the eye than their simply named counterparts.
 It has also been shown that more unusual and unique color names are preferable for everything from jelly beans to sweatshirts.
 For instance, crayon colors with names such as “razzmatazz” were more likely to be chosen than names such as “lemon yellow.”